infiniticio/docs.infinitic.io/src/pages/docs/components/workers.md

 ## YAML-based Configuration

-A ServiceExecutor can be created directly from a YAML string, a YAML file or a YAML resource:
+A worker can be created directly from a YAML string, a YAML file or a YAML resource:

 {% codes %}